CopernicaMarketingSoftware/VARIANT-CPP/README.md

 ===========

 The VARIANT-CPP library is a simply library that offers a Variant::Value class that can be used to store variables of almost any type.
-This could be useful for C++ programs that communicate with other technologies that are not strongly typed.
+This is useful for C++ programs that interact with technologies that are not strongly typed.

 Currently, the value objects can represent either an integer, a string, a vector of variants or a string-indexed map of variants: